-The Primary Math International Curriculum
+The Primary Math Curriculum

-What's Unique: Integration of Textbook and Notebook
+What's Unique: Integration of Lesson Book and Notebook

 Using Primary Math International, students will acquire not only knowledge of mathematics but also effective learning strategies.